 Bimal Mitra claims to be very close to Guru Dutt.
 He thinks he is like him, who he thinks likes talking to him and whose calls he could never refuse.
 Though what comes out of the writing is someone Guru Dutt employed for a purpose.
 Someone he could splurge on for he wanted some work out of him.
 Also someone he probably connected with because of his growing up in Kolkata.
 Guru Dutt did that to many people and like most successful people do, he probably made all of them feel important and special.

 The book is more about the author himself than Guru Dutt.
-I had expected it to be his biography that it definitely is not, and does not even tell you about his last years properly.
-All you get to read is, how Guru pampered author, how he got to stay in his luxurious bungalow, how Guru took him along on his trips and how they would discuss stories when he could not sleep at night.
+I had expected it to be Guru Dutt’s biography that it definitely is not.
+It does not even tell you about his last years properly.
+All you get to read is how Guru pampered author, how he got to stay in his luxurious bungalow.
+How Guru took him along on his trips and how they would discuss stories when he could not sleep at night.
 He chooses to ignore the times when Guru left him to write while he was busy shooting or even partying.
-He does not give you insight into how they chose stories for film adaptations or what kind of stories he wanted to make films on.
+He does not give you insight into how they chose stories for film adaptations.
+What kind of stories he wanted to make films on.
 Of course, since he lived in Guru’s house, he became privy to his personal life to an extent.

-In the beginning he mentions he would write about Waheeda Rehman angle, that is probably the most intriguing part of Guru Dutt’s story, but that is hush hushed throughout and she just makes fleeting appearances on the sets of films she acted in.
-She gets mentioned in the domestic discord but physically she is never there so you as a reader do not understand the reason.
-Author claims as if there was nothing between the two, which is difficult to digest because if nothing else, they definitely created some beautiful work together.
-Similarly, he mentions a doctor who did post mortem on Guru’s body after he died and says he will talk about that in detail later and never does.
+In the beginning, he mentions he would write about Waheeda Rehman angle.
+In Guru Dutt’s story, it is probably the most intriguing part but the author hushes the subject throughout the book.
+She just makes fleeting appearances on the sets of films she acted in.
+The author mentions her in the domestic discord but physically she is never there.
+So you as a reader do not understand the reason.
+The author claims as if there was nothing between the two, which is difficult to digest because if nothing else, they definitely created some beautiful work together.
+Similarly, he mentions a doctor who did the post-mortem on Guru’s body after he died and says he will talk about that in detail later and never does.